Welcome to my blog or website.

-If you have logged onto this website in a state of stress or distress you may like to look immediately at the article Five minute stress reduction note
+If you have logged on here in a state of stress or distress you may like to look immediately at the article Five minute stress reduction note

 And – excuse the dramatic note if it doesn’t apply to you– if it is more urgent that that – the Samaritans are on 116 123 or firstname.lastname@example.org